SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 So user uses HEK module to get a **list of events** of some time range and also those instances can then be **drawn as overlays on a Map instance**, like **`map.show(overlays=hekEvent)`**.

-We will start it by using ROI on images and then extend it to use timeseries as a parameter and later to spectra.
+We will start it by using ROI on images and then extend it to use timeseries as a parameter.

 ### **Project Goals :**

 * Design the object to accommodate basic geometric shapes ( square, rectangle, circle, polygon, ..etc) as ROI.

-* Interaction with other data types (overplot on maps, time ranges on timeseries,...)
+* Interaction with other data types (overplot on maps, time ranges on timeseries,...).
+* Overlaying Multiple ROI.
 * Extract information from the interaction (overlay a sunspot detection on a corona image and extract the information related to ROI .e.g total area of that region or the date at which it was observed).

-* Extending ROI features to timeseries and later to spectra etc.
+* Handling invalid user inputs.
   ​

 ### **Deliverables:**